AliGitHub21/Musicalog/README.md

 > - The application allows user to create,edit and delete an album form catalogue.
 > - The list of created albums have sorting and pagination feature enabled on the client-side
-> - Adding serach feature to the list is also possible by changing the javascript function provided for loading data-table
+> - Adding serach feature to the list is also possible by modification to the javascript function provided for data-table

 ## Improvement

-> - Implementing modern javascript framework(Angular or React) fro the front-end
+> - Implementing modern javascript framework(Angular or React) to serve as the front-end app
-> - Adding security features(JWT, etc )to the application
+> - Adding security features(JWT, etc ) to the application
-> - Adding Dapper ORM to the implementation for read operations
+> - Adding Dapper ORM to the implementation for read operations to enhance performance

 ## Limitations